 "Exiting the Vampire Castle" by Mark Fisher (1968-2017)

-Anyway, the piece that struck me as most powerfully relevant during this week's re-reading was something Fisher wrote for "The North Star" back in November 2013 called "Exiting the Vampire Castle".
+Anyway, the piece that struck me as most powerfully relevant during this week's re-reading was something Fisher wrote back in November 2013 called "Exiting the Vampire Castle".

 It is a sustained reflection on how someone like me – and perhaps, if you regularly read this blog anyway, someone like you – might best be able to resist succumbing to the feeling that for our own well-being we need to disengage from politics entirely.
 Do please consider reading the whole piece (found at the link above and at the end of this post) but, to whet your appetite, here are Fisher's Five Laws of the Vampire's Castle . . .

 The first law of the Vampires’ Castle is: individualise and privatise everything.